Lapua Movement: Activities

+The Movement used violence to apply pressure to the government and parliament to stop communist activity in Finland.
 Meetings held by leftist and labour groups were also interrupted, often violently.
-A common tactic was "muilutus", which started with kidnapping and beating.
+A common tactic was "muilutus" or "kyyditys", which started with kidnapping and beating.
 After that the subject was thrown into a car and driven to the border with the Soviet Union.
 Many of the Finns deported by the Lapua Movement were later caught up in Stalin's Great Purge and executed; while persecuted in Finland as communists, Stalin accused them of being "Nationalists".